delta-jrm/Trivial-Assassin/README.md

 **LOOK THROUGH HIGH PRIORITY DOCUMENTS TO CALCULATE DISTANCE-BASED ANSWER BETWEEN ANSWER KEYWORDS AND QUESTION KEYWORDS**
 _____
-For each anser in each document, the distance between the term and the answer is calculated.
+For each answer in each document, the distance between the term and the answer is calculated.
 The minimum-distance should be favored and weighted accordingly with the score.
 The suggested answer is provided accordingly.